kofithesoldier/Finance_Accounting-project/README.md

-## How This Project Shows Your Skills
+## How This Project Shows My Skills

 * **Data exploration**: Understanding relationships and data structures.
 * **Analytical skills**: Creating KPIs and interpreting results.